ChokoGroup/CHA-Lakka-Dual-Boot/README.md

 ### Goal
 We can run Lakka in our Capcom Home Arcades but without playlists and thumbnails, a very important part of the experience is missing.
-The primary goal is to create a set of playlists with thumbnails of games sorted by genre.
+The primary goal is to create a set of playlists sorted by genre with thumbnails of games.

 A script was made to easily create playlists from a set of ROMs (*.zip format) in several folders and subfolders and also get the thumbnails from the assets previosly downloaded from https://www.progettosnaps.net
 They are meant to be used in Lakka, running in Capcom Home Arcade.